 Students must have successfully completed CMST 2000.

 Are there any prerequisites for CMST 4000?

-In order to register for CMST 4000, students must have completed CMAST 2000 and 2001.
-In addition, they need to have successfully completed a further 9 credit hours (usually 3 courses) of courses that count towards their CMST major.
+In order to register for CMST 4000, students must have completed CMST 2000 and 2001.
+In addition, it is recommended that students successfully complete a further 9 credit hours (usually 3 courses) of courses that count towards their CMST major.